MarioniLab/simpleSingleCellResults/doublets.knit.md

 Closer examination of some known markers suggests that the offending cluster consists of doublets of basal cells (_Acta2_) and alveolar cells (_Csn2_) (Figure \@ref(fig:markerexprs)).
-Indeed, no cell type is known to strongly express both of these genes at the same time, which supports the hypothesis that this cluster consists solely of doublets.
-Of course, it is possible that this cluster represents an entirely novel cell type, though the presence of doublets provides a more sober explanation for its expression profile.
+Indeed, no cell type is known to strongly express both of these genes at the same time, which supports the hypothesis that this cluster consists solely of doublets^[Of course, it is possible that this cluster represents an entirely novel cell type, though the presence of doublets provides a more sober explanation for its expression profile.].

 ```r